 The Joint Program will notify applicants via email regarding the receipt of all application materials.

-Notification of admission decisions will be sent via email to applicants by early March.
+Notification of admission decisions will be sent via email to applicants by mid to late February.

-Joint Program offers are normally made by early March each year.
+Joint Program offers are normally made mid-February each year.
 Timing of offers can depend on a number of factors, including the schedules of people involved in decisions.
 But every effort is made to inform people by early March.
 If you are on a wait list, you will be notified of that as well by early March.